 Finale

 Solenoid valves that are faulty cannot perform as expected.
 In the event of a faulty orifice, fluid may leak through the orifice because the medium is not properly regulated.
 Detecting and fixing solenoid valve problems can help avoid unwanted system breakdowns.
-Choose the solenoid valve manufacturer wisely, who can provide the parts if replacement is necessary.
+Choose the valve manufacturer wisely, who can provide the parts if replacement is necessary.
+Additionally, consider installing an upstream filter or Y-strainer to protect the valve seat from future debris blockages.